1N3/Findsploit/README.md

 ![alt tag](https://github.com/1N3/Findsploit/blob/master/findsploit.png)

 ### ABOUT
-Finsploit is a simple bash script to quickly and easily search both local and online exploit databases.
+Findsploit is a simple bash script to quickly and easily search both local and online exploit databases.
 This repository also includes "copysploit" to copy any exploit-db exploit to the current directory and "compilesploit" to automatically compile and run any C exploit (ie. ./copysploit 1337.c && ./compilesploit 1337.c).

 For updates to this script, type `findsploit update`